FAQ: Perry Outreach Program (POP)

 If your email is mistyped or inactive, we won’t be able to contact you.
 You should receive an email confirmation that your application was received.
 If you don't receive it right away, check your spam folder.
 Sometimes school email settings will send us there.

-- If you have done all three things above and still cannot find any correspondence from us, you can email us at [email protected].
+If you have done everything above and still cannot find any correspondence from us, you can email us at info@perryinitiative.org.

 Unfortunately, we simply cannot accept all of applicants.
 Please do not take our admissions decision as a judgment of you as a student or as a person.
 In addition to your essays, there are other factors that contribute to our decision, including the number of students who reapplied.